-Paralabral cysts of the shoulder are an infrequent finding on MRI, however, are an important diagnostic entity as they may cause a compression neuropathy of the suprascapular or axillary nerves depending on where they occur, along with a variety of other symptoms.
+Paralabral cysts of the shoulder are a location-specific type of paralabral cysts.
+They are an infrequent finding on MRI, however, are an important diagnostic entity as they may cause a compression neuropathy of the suprascapular or axillary nerves depending on where they occur, along with a variety of other symptoms.

 They may occur in around 2-4% of the population and presentation may be commoner in males (especially around the third to fourth decades).